Selections from the “B-C-E Collection”

 Ex Collections Col. J. Curtis (1138), Gordon J. Dickie, and Thomas Beniak.

-This is a rare and unusual reverse design, used only in the final year of Severus Alexander: The captives are posed facing one another, their feet inward, bound to the trophy and/or each other at the ankles.
+A rare and unusual reverse design, used only in the final year of Severus Alexander: The captives are posed facing one another, their feet inward, bound to the trophy and/or each other at the ankles.
 In the vast majority of Trophy-and-Two-Captives types, they’re back-to-back and any bindings hold the captives to the trophy at the wrist.
 (Compare the examples immediately above and below.)

 It is also uncommon to find captives paired with female obverses.
 Empresses and other royal women were usually paired with reverses emphasizing family or personifications of generosity and peace.
 (And occasionally with, say, Venus Victrix and captive.)
 That Julia Mamaea was paired with the same “captives reverses” as Severus Alexander, emphasizing warfare and the taking of prisoners, probably communicated that she was actively directing matters of state, including military strategy.